apache/apisix-website/website/blog/2021/09/24/youpaicloud-usercase.md

 Unlike Nginx, which is rich in plugins and instructions, you can solve a problem by adding an instruction, and you may need to pair an Nginx with Traefik when you deploy online.

-In summary, although the operational advantages of Traefik, but in the expansion of capacity and operational efficiency concerns, and ultimately did not choose Traefik.
+In summary, although Traefik has advantages on operations, we are worried about its drawbacks on extension and operational efficiency concerns, so we did not choose Traefik.

 ## Why Apache APISIX Ingress